 Not having this information will not mean your claim is rejected outright – there needs to be a valid reason on the insurer’s part for that to happen such as proven negligence or misrepresented information.
 And clearly, not all of the following is the first thing we think about recording when it comes to our possessions.
 But here’s some examples of useful information to support your claim.

-Receipts: If you value the item and it will cause you inconvenience or distress to lose it, try and keep the receipt if you’ve bought it yourself.
+If you value the item and it will cause you inconvenience or distress to lose it, try and keep the receipt if you’ve bought it yourself.

-Serial numbers: If your gadgets, electronics or tech are stolen or lost, then having their serial numbers to hand will help validate that you possessed them in the first place.
+If your gadgets, electronics or tech are stolen or lost, then having their serial numbers to hand will help validate that you possessed them in the first place.

-Know your makes and models: Ensuring you know the makes and models of your electronics or other goods will make it easier for the insurer (or their consultants) to make a comparison.
+Ensuring you know the makes and models of your electronics or other goods will make it easier for the insurer (or their consultants) to make a comparison.
 If the product is still available, it’s worth having a link to it in any records you are keeping.
 If it’s no longer available then the closest alternative would be the one to go for – but obviously this is easier to judge if you know what you’re comparing upfront – including other points such as memory sizes on laptops.

 Bear in mind that if your item falls above your ‘single item’ limit then you may not be able to claim for it.
 Items will be priced based on research so make sure you look for where it’s most cheaply available (at a legitimate retailer of course) if you purchased it originally for a price that falls below your limit for a single item claimed.
 That way it’s easier to argue if you are told that it’s too expensive based on your insurer finding it elsewhere.

-Photographs: It’s not the first thing we think to snap on our phones or cameras, but it’s worth taking photos of anything of particular value, for example that priceless jewellery, for safekeeping.
+It’s not the first thing we think to snap on our phones or cameras, but it’s worth taking photos of anything of particular value, for example that priceless jewellery, for safekeeping.
 Having these to hand if you need to make a claim will help speed up the process and cut in depth questioning.

-Authenticity certificates: if you have a piece of high-value jewellery or art (for example) where authenticity certificates can support the claim then these will be useful to have to hand.
+If you have a piece of high-value jewellery or art (for example) where authenticity certificates can support the claim then these will be useful to have to hand.

-Be as descriptive as possible: You may be asked to describe your items, particularly jewellery, including areas such as what it was made of, size, colour or anything particularly intricate about the design.
+You may be asked to describe your items, particularly jewellery, including areas such as what it was made of, size, colour or anything particularly intricate about the design.
 While you are not expected to know what a ‘filigree’ pattern is for example, or know the exact centimetre measurement of a watch face, being as detailed as possible when you’re asked will only help in making your claim.